 After surgery, you’ll rest in a recovery area for about an hour.
 Even though you may feel fine, you should take it easy.
 Your doctor will let you know what you should and shouldn’t do once you get home.
 You may need to wear eye protection the first day.
-Also remember to take any eyedrops or other medicine your doctor prescribes.
+Also remember to take any eye drops or other medicine your doctor prescribes.

-Back at Home
+Back at home

 Spend your first day relaxing at home.
 Watch TV, read, or talk to a friend.
+Be careful to:

-Don’t rub your eye.
+Not rub your eye

-Don’t lift anything that makes you strain.
+Not lift anything that makes you strain

-Don’t drink alcohol within the first
+Not drink alcohol within the first

-Getting Back in Action
+Getting back in action

-Driving: You can drive again in
+You can shower again in

-Bathing: You can shower again in
+You can cook again in

-Cooking: You can cook again in
+You can drive again in

 You can exercise again in